-Students who exceed the maximum number of classroom, laboratory or clinical internship absences will receive a grade of "F" and will be considered to have failed the course regardless of their calculated course average.
-Students who fail a course are required to follow the Progression Policy as published in the Catalog.
+Students who exceed the maximum number of didactic, laboratory or clinical internship absences will receive a grade of "F" and will be considered to have failed the course regardless of their calculated course average.
+Students who fail a course are required to follow the Progression Policy.